 Assessment can again be arranged for groups and individuals.
 The ratio for assessments is one assessor to four candidates.

 Our indoor venue is an approved centre in Laragh, Co.
 Wicklow.
 We have wi-fi, car parking, kitchen and bathrooms.
 Our outdoor locations vary to suit the conditions, generally we are in the Glendalough / Laragh / Roundwood areas, or an area of your choice.

-Our qualifications include the highest qualification in hiking: the International Mountain Leader Award, Winter Mountain Leader awards and climbing awards.
-Our staff are Garda (police) vetted, qualified, registered and insured and trained in child protection.
+Our instructors hold the highest qualification in hiking: the International Mountain Leader Award.
+Our instructors are Garda vetted, qualified, registered and insured and trained in child protection.